2013 AFC Champions League final

-The 2013 AFC Champions League Final was the final match of the 2013 AFC Champions League, the thirty-second round of the top grade Asian club football tournament.
+The 2013 AFC Champions League final was the final match of the 2013 AFC Champions League, the thirty-second round of the top grade Asian club football tournament.
 It was organized by the Asian Football Confederation (AFC).
 It was the eleventh round under the title of AFC Champions League.

 The final match was contested in a two-legged home-and-away format between FC Seoul of South Korea and Guangzhou Evergrande of China.
 The first leg was hosted by FC Seoul at the Seoul World Cup Stadium in Seoul on 26 October 2013, while the second leg was hosted by Guangzhou Evergrande at the Tianhe Stadium in Guangzhou on 9 November 2013.
-The winner would represent the AFC at the 2013 FIFA Club World Cup, beginning at the quarterfinal stage.
+The winner earned the right to represent the AFC at the 2013 FIFA Club World Cup in Morocco, beginning at the quarterfinal stage.

 Qualified teams

 Outcome

-The first leg ended with a 2 all draw.
+The first leg ended with a 2-all draw.
 Goals were scored by Sergio Escudero and Dejan Damjanović for FC Seoul, and Elkeson and Gao Lin for Guangzhou Evergrande.
-The second leg ended with a 1 all draw.
+The second leg ended with a 1-all draw.
 Goals in this game were made by Elkeson for Guangzhou Evergrande, and Dejan Damjanović for FC Seoul.

 Guangzhou Evergrande won the match and was awarded the premiership.
 This was their first premiership win on the away goals rule.

 Venues

 After the 2012 AFC Champions League Final took place at the home of one of the finalists, the Asian Football Confederation (AFC) announced that the following year's competition final would be contested in a two-legged home-and-away format.
 It was the first time since 2008 that the AFC had adopted such an arrangement.

-FC Seoul's home venue, Seoul World Cup Stadium, Seoul is a 66,806 seated stadium located in the capital city.
+FC Seoul's home venue, the Seoul World Cup Stadium, Seoul, is a 66,806 seated stadium located in the capital city.
 It is also the home ground of the Korea Republic national football team, and was the opening venue of the 2002 FIFA World Cup.
-It is the third largest soccer stadium in Asia after Azadi Stadium and Salt Lake Stadium.
+It is the third largest soccer stadium in Asia, after Azadi Stadium and Salt Lake Stadium.

 Guangzhou Evergrande's home venue, Tianhe Stadium, is a 58,500 seated stadium located in the city of Guangzhou.
 It hosted the 1991 FIFA Women's World Cup and the football matches of the 2010 Asian Games.

-In the history of the competition, five finals have been held in South Korea but this was the first one in Seoul.
+In the history of the competition, five finals have been held in South Korea, but this was the first one in Seoul.